Dobby

 4. Restrict Models by Policy

-Not every agent needs GPT-4.
-A summarization agent works fine with a smaller model.
+Not every agent needs Claude Opus or GPT-4o.
+A summarization agent works fine with Haiku or GPT-4o-mini.
 Restrict which models each agent can use — this reduces cost and limits the blast radius of a compromised agent.

 5. Enforce Data Residency

 If your organization operates under GDPR, SOC 2, or similar frameworks, agent data must stay within designated regions.
-Choose your region at workspace creation and ensure no agent call crosses boundaries.
+Choose your region at workspace creation and ensure no agent call crosses boundaries — including the LLM provider endpoint.

 6. Implement Role-Based Access Control

 Not everyone should be able to configure agents, approve actions, or view costs.
-Use a 3-level RBAC hierarchy: Platform admins set global policies, Organization owners manage their org, Tenant members work within their workspace.
+Use a 3-level RBAC hierarchy: Platform admins set global policies, Organization owners manage their org, Tenant members work within their workspace — with role-specific permissions.

 7. Have a Kill-Switch Ready